Rooted in experience and always evolving

 - OBRC moves into a new headquarters and main processing facility in Clackamas, doubling the processing space and capacity of the previous headquarters.

 - BottleDrop Give exceeds $3 million raised for Oregon nonprofits in a single year (year-end total: $3.4 million).

-OBRC invents, develops and deploys new technology, the Smart Count AI, which uses advanced image recognition, scanners, cameras and RFID to rapidly and accurately count redeemable containers and credit the funds to customer accounts.
+OBRC invents, develops and deploys patented technology, the Smart Count AI, which uses advanced image recognition, scanners, cameras and RFID to rapidly and accurately count redeemable containers and credit the funds to customer accounts.
 This technology helps OBRC manage massive growth in the Green and Blue Bag programs during the COVID-19 pandemic and enables the processing of a record 8.3 million Green and Blue Bags in a single year.

 - OBRC ends the year with 44 Green and Blue Bag drop locations at retail stores.

 The Bottle Bill turns 50!
 The Oregon Legislature commemorates the 50th Anniversary of the Bottle Bill by approving HCR 24.
 OBRC marks 50 years of the Bottle Bill by orchestrating a statewide Hidden Bottle Hunt, with six commemorative bottles hidden around the state and the bottle-finders getting to direct a donation to the BottleDrop Give nonprofits of their choice.
 The Oregon Historical Society creates “Many Happy Returns,” a traveling exhibit that highlights the landmark legislation.

 - OBRC engages the Emergency Fund twice, raising $28,000 to support warming shelters throughout the state during extreme cold weather.

 - The 75th BottleDrop network bag drop location is added to the system (in Happy Valley).